arXiv/arxiv-docs/source/labs/criteria.md

 # arXivLabs Criteria

 We are now open for reviewing new proposals.
-Please <a href="https://arxiv-org.atlassian.net/servicedesk/customer/portal/6">use our support portal</a> to fill out a proposal, or ask questions.
+Please [use our support portal](https://arxiv-org.atlassian.net/servicedesk/customer/portal/6) to fill out a proposal, or ask questions.

 ## General criteria for all [arXivLabs](https://labs.arxiv.org/) projects: